Jump Over Left Menu

 During its first years at Wolverhampton, a few modifications were made, not only did these facilitate its use, but they also enabled the circuitry to be better understood.
 The most important of these was the installation of the spare bank of ten stores, so that the maximum capacity of ninety addresses could be used.
 Indicators were added to the sign examination circuits and the relay sequence modified to enable manual control to be regained, where previously a programme had gone beyond recall.

 By 1974 Witch was the senior and perhaps the most respected of the three computers at the new Wolverhampton Polytechnic, but now students were able to work out problems on the electronic calculators which they carried in their pockets, moreover it was imporant that they should learn how to manipulate computer languages.
-Relunctantly it was decided that it should be retired in full working order.
+Reluctantly it was decided that it should be retired in full working order.

 Witch was still working until the day that it was dismantled and installed in the Birmingham Museum of Science and Industry as their only operational computer.
-After enquiries in Europe and America it was discovered that no other computer had been in continuous use for so long, and it was proclaimed by the Guiness Book Of Records as the most durable computer in the World.
+After enquiries in Europe and America it was discovered that no other computer had been in continuous use for so long, and it was proclaimed by the Guinness Book Of Records as the most durable computer in the World.

 References